mikempx/SLO-Workshop-Breakouts/sloth.md

      - For now, let's delete the `repo` line
      - Keep the line with `tier` as-is (as mythical beasts is a tier 2 application)
-     - Change the value of owner from "myteam" to first initial and last name.
+     - Change the value of owner from "myteam" to your first initial and last name.
+     - Add a new label-value pair called `type: "slo"`(vertically indented the same as your existing labels).
+This will allow us to find our SLO definitions in production more easily in the Grafana Alerting UI.

    d.
 Next are the **slos**.
 Like with this example, we are going to stick with just one SLO - a request/error rate SLO - but our SLO target is going to be much lower.
      - Change the comment from "We allow failing (5xx and 429) 1 request every 1000 requests (99.9%)." to `We allow failing (5xx and 429) 1 of every 10 requests (90%).`